AdamDemirel/arcx-challenge/README.md

 1. Clone the repo
 2. Run the dev server with `npm run dev`.
 Runs at [http://localhost:3000](http://localhost:3000)

-# Libraries
+# Libraries / Tools
-- Next.js for boilerplate code structure and React setup
+- [Next.js](https://nextjs.org/) for boilerplate code structure and React setup
+- [tailwindcss](https://tailwindcss.com/) for styling via helper classes

 # Requirements / Steps Undertaken

 ### Functionality
 - [x] Setup a simple webpage in Next.js
 - [x] Default the homepage to /home as per spec and redirect from /
-- [ ] Make the background page basic and white
+- [x] Make the background page basic and white
 - [ ] Add a basic date input
 - [ ] Display a calendar popup the date input once clicked
 - [ ] Ensure the calendar popup is underneath the basic date input once display